 5. Establish Deadlines

 Each project needs to have a set deadline.
 If there is not a hard due date that you need to stick with, then make one for yourself.
 You should also set separate deadlines for individual tasks that are consistent with the project as a whole.
 Let’s say the “Write [article title]” project needs to be completed by January 10.
 The tasks leading to this deadline could be:

 - Research article topic: January 5

 Make sure the deadlines you set are reasonable.
 Sometimes you depend on other people or know that things could go wrong.
 If that’s the case, take it into account and leave a little room for error.

 Some deadlines may be more flexible than others, and some may need to be outright changed.
 If there are too many tasks due on the same day, take a step back and look at which ones are more important.
 Do prioritization and reassign the deadlines for less-important functions if you need to.
 Don’t beat yourself up if you are slightly behind on a task.
 Just re-calibrate and set a new deadline that will still be consistent with the project due date.

 6. Arrange a Task Timeline

 Put your tasks (not just entire projects) in order based on the deadline.
 Depending on the platform you choose, this can be done using various methods.
 The most common are lists and calendars.
-In list form, keep the nearest date at the top of the list and the later dates toward the bottom.
-In calendar form, just put each task on the date it is due.
+In list form, keep the nearest date at the top of the list, and the later dates toward the bottom.
+In the calendar form, just put each task on the date it is due.

 Within the timeline, look at the importance of each task.
 If there are 3 task deadlines on the same day, put the most urgent or important work at the top of the list.
 If you are a little behind and didn’t get to a task or two one day, make sure they are at the top of the list for the next day.